OVERTON BLACK ARROWS

 Outdoor 252s

-A ‘252’ round entails shooting 36 arrows onto a full size face at distances 20,30,40,50,60,80 and 100yards using imperial scoring.
+A ‘252’ round entails shooting 36 arrows at a full size face (122cm) at distances 20, 30, 40, 50, 60, 80 and 100yards using imperial scoring (9 for yellow, 7 for red, 5 for blue, 3 for black, 1 for white).
 252 is 7 x 36, meaning that on average, your arrow groups are within the red ring.
-In practice, different bow styles score different totals.
+In practice, different bow styles are required to score slightly different totals.

 Get a scoring app

 It’s a great idea to record your scores and see how they change over time.
 All archers improve for a period, then plateau and then hopefully improve again – but if you don’t record your scores you’ll never know!
-There are a few apps listed on our ‘links’ page.
+There are a few apps listed on our Links page.
+But, Overton Black Arrows recommends the Expert Archer as it has been build, developed and is supported by one of our members.

 Coaching